We've seen organisations rise to the challenge of supporting the majority of their employees working remotely from home.

 - Well-being area.
 Providing tips for working from home and avoiding social isolation, as well as posting funny/interesting information to lighten the mood.

 - Social committee.
 Where select employees can volunteer to join the committee to run virtual events and plan accordingly within the workspace.

 How This Works:

 Create a new team workspace on your intranet.
 This will automatically populate it with a social stream, documents upload capability and section to add members of the group.
 You can then add other intranet tools such as polls and quizzes.

 You can make it private to be viewed by select groups or public so that any employee can view and join the group.

 You can invite employees to join these groups and/or create a dedicated section on your intranet with different communities aka team workspaces employees can join.

-We hope these ideas have inspired you to create your own game plan to overcome remote working challenges.
+We hope these ideas have inspired you to create your own intranet redesign project plan to overcome remote working barriers.
 And by better leveraging your own intranet platform, you can deliver an exceptional employee experience for your entire workforce - no matter where they work from.